 The Counseling Center at Georgia Southern University is a place where students can go to receive services and participate in programs that are designed to help them handle day-to-day challenges and encourage their personal growth and development.

-The Counseling Center complements and facilitates the mission of the University by providing services ranging from personal, career, and group counseling to outreach programming, crisis intervention, and academic assistance.
+The Counseling Center complements and facilitates the mission of the University by providing services ranging from individual, group, and relationship counseling to outreach programming, drop-in workshops, training opportunities, and crisis intervention.
 Students get the personal assistance they need in a welcoming and comfortable atmosphere.

 The Counseling Center provides services on an individual and group basis at no additional cost to those enrolled as full-time (12+ hours for undergraduate, 9+ hours for graduate), matriculated students at Georgia Southern who are at least 18 years of age.